Border between Austria and the Czech Republic

 Austria

-The following section provides an overview of whether you need a vignette and whether distance-based tolls apply.
+The following section gives you an overview of whether you need a vignette and whether there is a distance-based toll.

 Austria: Vignette requirement (or not?)

-In addition, there are also vignette-free motorway sections as well as ways to bypass the vignette requirement.
-You can read more about whether avoiding toll roads makes sense in our article on avoiding tolls.
+In addition, there are also vignette-free motorway sections as well as options to avoid the vignette requirement.
+You can read about how useful it is to bypass the toll in our article on avoiding the toll.

-Distance-based tolling in Austria
+Distance-based toll in Austria

 Special toll routes